Herbicides / Agricultural

 The IARC 2015 Group 2A classification was based on limited evidence of carcinogenicity in humans (non-Hodgkin lymphoma in agricultural workers), sufficient evidence in animals, and strong mechanistic evidence for genotoxicity and oxidative stress.
 The EPA's 2017 conclusion that glyphosate is not likely to be carcinogenic to humans at typical exposure levels relied on a different weight-of-evidence approach, with particular attention to industry-conducted studies that the IARC review weighted less heavily.

 This is a genuine scientific disagreement with policy implications.
 Reasonable readers can come to different conclusions about which weight-of-evidence approach is more appropriate.
+A 2016 consensus statement by Myers and colleagues in Environmental Health articulated the concerns side; the EPA registration documents articulate the regulatory side.
 This page does not adjudicate the disagreement; it reports both classifications.

 Documented health effects